marybethcassity/ExploreEmbeddings/README.md

 This project was created to explore [B-SOID](https://bsoid.org/) embeddings.
-The pose embeddings and behavioral clustering use the B-SOID algorithms.
+The pose embedding (UMAP) and behavioral clustering (HDBSCAN) use the B-SOID algorithms.
 Currently, we only support DeepLabCut.

 ## Windows (not GPU enabled)